Full circle: Villanova leaders got Final Four taste in 2018 | Times Leader

 Samuels played only 98 seconds combined in two late-game appearances in the 2018 Final Four.
 He entered the semifinal win over Kansas with 1:28 left, and was only in for the final 10 seconds of the 79-62 victory over Michigan in the title game.

-In this NCAA Tournament, Samuels is shooting 63% (26 of 41) while averaging 17½ points and 8½ rebounds a game. against Houston, with his 3-pointer on the first shot putting the Wildcats ahead to stay.
-That was after over Michigan.
+In this NCAA Tournament, Samuels is shooting 63% (26 of 41) while averaging 17½ points and 8½ rebounds a game.
+He had 16 points and 10 rebounds against Houston, with his 3-pointer on the first shot putting the Wildcats ahead to stay.
+That was after he scored 22 points in their Sweet 16 win over Michigan.

 Gillespie played more than Samuels in that 2018 Final Four, with eight minutes in the semifinal and then 16 in the championship game when he had four points — on 4 of 4 free throws — and five rebounds.